HwWobbe/DefinitiveData-DeltaAlerts/README.md

 # DefinitiveData-DeltaAlerts

-* a Canadian National Productivity issue with Identity implications, introduced at ...
+* A Canadian National Productivity issue with Identity implications, introduced at ...
 * (https://debategraph.org/Stream.aspx?nid=596285&vt=bubble&dc=focus)
 * Expand this into a collaborative project ( e.g. ClaimMyHome )
 * Expound the need for EnduringLinks to alleviate Matching problems